-The law is the minimum standard for child safety.
-The American Academy of Pediatrics provides car seat safety recommendations to improve the safety of babies and children in cars.
+In addition, the American Academy of Pediatrics provides car seat safety recommendations to improve the safety of babies and children in cars.

-The AAP recommends that babies and toddlers ride rear-facing in a suitable seat for as long as possible, until the child reaches the upper height or weight limit for the seat.
+The AAP recommends that babies and toddlers ride rear-facing in a suitable seat for as long as possible until the child reaches the upper height or weight limit for the seat.

-The academy recommends booster seats for all children under 4'9" and that booster seats be used until the child is somewhere between 8 and 12 years of age.
+The academy recommends booster seats for all children under 4-foot-9 and that booster seats be used until the child is somewhere between 8 and 12 years of age.